Choose a Wine for Christmas?

 You can also opt for a full-bodied white.

-Is game still your favorite dish?
+Is game your dish of choice?

-These powerful meats require wines with character.
+These powerful meats demand wines with character.

 A Châteauneuf-du-Pape or a Saint-Émilion Grand Cru are natural choices.